Labs & Facilities

 CRASH SAFETY CENTER Room 1-207-MC

 The Crash Safety Center is utilized in undergraduate and graduate courses for hands-on discovery in engineering and physics.
 In fact, we are the only university in the nation that brings hands-on crash safety into the undergraduate classroom.
 The Center also works with government and industry in crash test research including the development of child seats, seatbelts, airbags and other interior components.
-Make sure to stop by and visit with our family of crash test dummies!on, and research facility of vehicle occupant protection systems.
+Make sure to stop by and visit with our family of crash test dummies, and see our research facility of vehicle occupant protection systems.

 FUEL CELL LAB A (PEM Fuel Cell Research) Room 1-103-MC

 The laboratory houses three six test stations ranging from single cell test station to a 5 kW test station.
 The lab has been used for the U.S. Fuel Cell Council’s (USFCC) round robin test and validation of Codes and Standards for the uniform testing of low temperature PEM single cells.
 It is one of the leading labs in the nation for testing and validation of high temperature PEMS.
 Low temperature PEM fuel cells operate at a temperature ranging up to 80o C with the advantage of quick start ability at ambient conditions, quiet operation and clean exhaust if pure hydrogen is used as fuel.
 The high temperature PEM operates around 170-200o C. It is more tolerant to fuel impurities and does not require humidification of the membrane